 Have you always felt a strong connection to Greece?
 Do you feel like you have 2 patrides?

 My first trip to Greece as an adult was in 1988, my father has 4 sisters which were all alive back then and I was fortunate enough lo meet them all and their children and grandchildren.
-My love affair with Rhodos started on that trip.
+My love affair with Rhodes started on that trip.
 Ever since then I have been back many times and I loved just meeting and talking with my aunties who have all passed away now, their children and grandchildren.
 We have a very strong bond which I love.

-Needless to say Rhodos is a beautiful island and I also love to explore the many different aspects that the island has to offer.
+Needless to say Rhodes is a beautiful island and I also love to explore the many different aspects that the island has to offer.
 Once our holidays are finished it's always nice to jump on the plane and head home to get back into my routine.
 So yes I do feel like I am torn between two patrides, both of which offer very different ways of living.